Girvan and Portpatrick Junction Railway: After 1923

-The LMS restored the "Daylight Service" between Larne and Stranraer, and in 1925 LNW 42-ton dining cars were added to the connecting trains, 12.25 p.m. from Stranraer and 3.55 p.m. from Glasgow.
+The LMS restored the "Daylight Service" between Larne and Stranraer, and in 1925 London and North Western Railway 42-ton dining cars were added to the connecting trains, 12.25 p.m. from Stranraer and 3.55 p.m. from Glasgow.

 The first Sunday excursion from Glasgow to Portpatrick was run in June 1927.

 As train loads increased substantially in this period, the short length of the crossing points on the line became a severe limitation: 8 vehicle trains could be crossed at Barrhill, and 9 at Pinwherry and New Luce.
 A second platform was constructed at Glenwhilly, enabling 12 vehicle trains to be crossed there.
 During World War II other loops were extended to cope with the heavy traffic.

 Locomotive power was also an issue.
 The turntable at Stranraer was 50 feet (15 m) which had long restricted engine types on this difficult route.
 The Hughes 2-6-0s had been brought in and found advantageous, but Smith records:

-"At the end of March 1939 there came momentous news—official sanction for a 60 ft [18 m]; 4-6-0s to work to Stranraer."

-"On 23 March 1939 a trial run was made with a 4-6-0, with the locomotive and tender separated at Stranraer to turn them.
-There was no prospect of the 60 ft turntable being ready before late summer, so they laid longer rails, projecting at each end, on the existing 50 ft turntable.
-This allowed them to turn a Class 5 4-6-0.
-The class 5s began to work from Glasgow to Stranraer on 16 April 1939."

 It was about October that the new 60 ft turntable was ready at Stranraer.
 Class 5X 4-6-0s were drafted in, and were the mainstay of the Stranraer road throughout the war.

 Diesel multiple units were introduced on passenger trains from November 1959, but they reverted to locomotive haulage in the period 1984 to 1987.
 From October 1988, Super Sprinter diesel units were in use.